rickstaa/stable-learning-control/docs/source/utils/testers.rst

     *:obj:`list of ints`*.
 The observations you want to show in the observations/reference plots.
 The default value of :obj:`None` means all observations will be shown.

-.. options:: --refs, --references, default=None
+.. option:: --refs, --references, default=None

     *:obj:`list of ints`*.
 The references you want to show in the observations/reference plots.
 The default value of :obj:`None` means all references will be shown.

-.. options:: --ref_errs, --reference_errors, default=None
+.. option:: --ref_errs, --reference_errors, default=None

     *:obj:`list of ints`*.
 The reference errors you want to show in the reference error plots.
 The default value of :obj:`None` means all reference errors will be shown.